|The Sporting News College Football Yearbook

 National information: there are three-deep all-America lists.
 The national preview section includes a top 25 list with a few sentences of commentary per team.

-Recap (previous year) information: Street & Smith had, and The Sporting News now has, one of the better "previous year recap" sections.
-It is one of the few magazines to give standings of all conferences (FBS, FCS, Divs II, and III), including teams' conference and overall records.
-There are also a few pages of FBS/FCS team and individual statistics.
-All of the bowl game results and other divisions' playoff results (NCAA and NAIA) are given.
-However, game scores are only given for opponents on the current year's schedule also played in the previous year.
+Recap (previous year) information: Street & Smith had one of the better "previous year recap" sections.
+It was one of the few magazines to give standings of all conferences (FBS, FCS, Divs II, and III), including teams' conference and overall records.
+However, that section has been reduced since 2013, and now contains FBS/FCS (Division I) only.